yanzeyu-csu/SigBridgeR/README.md

 ## 📓 Documentation

-Use `?SigBridgeR` to access the help documents in R.

 Get Started:

 -   [Quick Started Guide](vignettes/Quick_Start.md)
 -   [Full Tutorial](vignettes/Full_Tutorial.md) for more details
+- Use `?SigBridgeR` to access the help documents in R.

 If you encounter problems, please see:

 -   [Troubleshooting Guide](vignettes/Troubleshooting.md)
+-   Please use [Github issues](https://github.com/WangLabCSU/SigBridgeR/issues) if you want to file bug reports or feature requests, let us know if you have ideas to make this project better!

 Other information: